 Google Street View has become an expectation of searchers across the globe who use Google for nearly every question that they have.

-Now, businesses — including hotels and those in the hospitality industry — can use the Google Business View tool to showcase the interiors of their properties.
+Now, businesses — including hotels and those in the hospitality industry — can utilise the Google Business View tool to showcase the interiors of their properties.

 Shoot quality photos and videos

-Google has standards, and they are exceptionally high.
-In order to feature interior photos of your hotel and incorporate them into your Google Hotel ads, you will want to take high-quality, high-resolution photos and videos.
+Google has standards and they are exceptionally high.
+In order to feature interior photos of your hotel and incorporate them into your Google Hotel ads, you need to ensure you take high-quality, high-resolution photos and videos.

-Photos need to be in focus, generally in natural light and without excessive filters, and must be at least 14 mp or larger in order to be considered high-quality by Google.
+Photos should be in focus, optimally taken in natural light and without excessive filters, and must be at least 14 mp or larger in order to be considered high-quality by Google.

 Highlight special offers, discounts and other unique features

-If you’ve recently added a new room or new suite at your hotel, then you can feature the description as well as high-resolution photographs.
+If you’ve recently added a new room or new suite at your hotel, then you can feature this in the description as well as high-resolution photographs.

 Keep track of your competition with the Ad Preview Tool